 On June 27, 2008 the MPUC opened an investigation of Northern Utilities' cast iron pipe replacement activities and the benefits of an accelerated replacement program for cast iron distribution pipe remaining in portions of Northern Utilities' Maine service areas.
 An Agreement resolving this matter, filed on behalf of Northern Utilities, the Maine Office of the Public Advocate, and several state legislator intervenors, was filed with the MPUC on July 6, 2010.
 Under the Agreement, Northern Utilities will proceed with a comprehensive upgrade and replacement program (the "Program"), which will provide for the systematic replacement of cast iron, wrought iron and bare steel pipe in Northern Utilities' natural gas distribution system in Portland and Westbrook, Maine and the conversion of the system to intermediate pressure.
 The Agreement establishes the objective of completing the Program by the end of the 2024 construction season.
 Under the Agreement, the parties agreed to support a cost recovery mechanism that will provide for the timely recovery of prudently-incurred costs of the Program.
 The features of this cost recovery mechanism will be finalized during Northern Utilities' next base rate case proceeding, which is anticipated to be filed in early 2011.
-On July 7, 2010, the MPUC considered the Agreement during its public deliberation session and voted to approve the Agreement.
-A written final order of approval has not yet been issued and, as a result, the matter remains pending.
+On July 30, 2010, the MPUC issued its Final Order approving the Settlement Agreement.

-Granite State Gas Transmission, Inc. - Base Rate Case Filing - On June 29, 2010, Granite filed a base transportation rate increase which would provide for an increase of approximately \$3 million in annual revenue with the FERC.
+Granite State Gas Transmission, Inc. - Base Rate Case Filing - On June 29, 2010, Granite filed a base transportation rate increase which would provide for an initial increase of approximately \$2.3 million in annual revenue with the FERC.
 This represents Granite's first filing for a rate change since its last general rate case in 1997.
-The effect of this rate increase would result in an approximate increase of two percent in the total annual bill to an average residential natural gas heating customer served by Northern Utilities.
-The rate case filing reflects a rate base of \$18.3 million, which includes \$4.2 million of capital additions to be made through the end of 2010.
-In addition to its request for new base transportation rates, Granite is seeking FERC approval to implement a capital cost surcharge that would allow Granite to implement a rate surcharge annually to recover projected capital expenditures of approximately \$12.7 million during the three-year time period 2011-2013.
-Granite expects the FERC regulatory process to take approximately six months with a rate order near the beginning of 2011.
+The effect of this initial rate increase would result in an approximate increase of two percent in the total annual bill to an average residential natural gas heating customer served by Northern Utilities.
+In addition to its request for new base transportation rates, Granite is seeking FERC approval to implement a capital cost surcharge that would allow Granite to implement a rate surcharge annually to recover certain projected capital expenditures in future periods.
+On July 30, 2010, the FERC ordered the rate increase to be effective on January 1, 2011, subject to refund and hearing and settlement procedures that are in progress.